nhunghoang0201/Customer-Transaction-Analysis-for-Data-Allocation-Strategy-for-an-E-Banking-Company-using-SQL/README.md

 How much data storage should be provisioned for customers under different allocation strategies?

 Specifically, the project aims to answer:
-1. How do customer balances evolve?
-→ Calculate running and closing balances for each customer.

-2. How much data would be required under each allocation option?
+1. How much data would be required under each allocation option?
 Option 1: Data allocated based on the previous month’s closing balance.
 Option 2: Data allocated based on the average balance in the last 30 days.
 Option 3: Data allocated and updated in real-time.

-3. Which option provides the best balance between accuracy and efficiency?
+2. Which option provides the best balance between accuracy and efficiency?

 ### 👥 Target Audience